 While the artificial intelligence (AI) transformation is a part of the larger digital change, it’s taking on a life of its own.
 Even if a company can adapt to the change, it doesn’t mean it’s ready for AI.
 There are many more considerations, and it requires a different approach where the audit committee plays a crucial role that will bring valuable oversight and guidance to this technological evolution through their understanding of risk and assurance.

-Dive into Artificial Intelligence (AI) governance with Grant Thornton’s concise video series that are designed for board members and senior executives.
+Dive into Artificial Intelligence (AI) governance with these concise video series that are designed for board members and senior executives.
 The four short videos summarize insights on the challenges and opportunities of AI board governance.
 From understanding the need for “AI circuit breakers” to tracking risks and accountability, and finally embracing AI as a manageable challenge, this series addresses some of the key issues for staying on top of AI in your business.

 Since 1986, Byron R. Wein gave his views on a number of economic, financial, and political surprises for the coming year.
 By “surprise,” Byron defined it as an event that the average investor would only assign a one out of three chances of taking place but which he believed had a better than 50% likelihood of happening.
 Paying homage to Byron’s annual “10 Surprises” in this video, NEPC’s Phillip Nelson and Tim McCusker discuss their own predictions for 2024—their five market themes for 2024: cost of capital, magnificent 7, U.S. fiscal debt, artificial intelligence, and geopolitics.